The Vietnam War affected almost every

 Headquarters.
 The demonstration was marred by violence

-On May 1, 1970, President Nixon announced that the Vietnam
+On May 1 President Nixon announced the expansion to the

 no further than 19 miles into the country, for no longer